kubernetes-sigs/kustomize/docs/glossary.md

 to step into a nested structure to specify a new field value, e.g. an image tag.

 By default, an SMP _replaces_ values.
-This usually desired when the target value is a simple string, but may not be desired when the target value is a list.
+This is usually desired when the target value is a simple string, but may not be desired when the target value is a list.